aleph2c/miros/doc/batterychargingexample.rst

 ============================

 This essay describes two engineers working together to build a distributed three stage battery charger.
-You will watch them as they learn from one another and challenge each other's work.
+It follows them as they learn from one another and challenge each other's work.
 As their progress evolves against their shared knowledge, they pack what they have learned and what they have done, into a very short document called the specification (spec).